 - Sexual Misconduct (rape, sexual assault, sexual battery, sexual exploitation and other forms of non-consensual sexual activity);

 - Stalking (repeatedly following, harassing, threatening, or intimidating including by telephone, email, electronic communication, or social media);

 - Dating Violence (including emotional, verbal, and economic abuse without the presence of physical abuse); and

 - Retaliation (adverse employment, academic, or other actions against anyone reporting or participating in an investigation of Title IX allegations).

 The following are examples of types of conduct that may constitute sexual harassment:

 - Demands or subtle pressure for sexual favors

 - Unwanted phone calls, texts, email, or gestures

 As a recipient of federal funds, Central Piedmont Community College is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C. § 1681 et seq. (“Title IX”), which prohibits discrimination on the basis of sex in educational programs or activities.
 Central Piedmont Community College does not discriminate on the basis of sex in its educational programs or activities, including in the context of admission or employment.
 Inquiries concerning the application of Title IX may be referred to Central Piedmont Community College’s Title IX Coordinator or to the U.S. Department of Education’s Office for Civil Rights.
-Central Piedmont Community College’s Title IX Coordinator is Leon Matthews, whose office is in the Hall Building, Room 218.
-This office can be contacted by phone at 704-330-6524 or by email at email@example.com.
+For further information, you may visit the Title IX website.
+Central Piedmont Title IX Coordinator is Leon Matthews, whose office is in on Central Campus in the Hall Building, Room 218.
+This office can be contacted by phone at 704.330.6524 or by email at firstname.lastname@example.org.